timescale/docs.timescale.com-content/migrate-from-postgresql.md

 ### 3. Import data into TimescaleDB

-To put the data into the new table, let's run another `COPY`:
+To put the data into the new table, let's run another `COPY`, this one to copy data from the `.csv` into our new db:

 ```bash
 psql -d new_db -c "\COPY foo FROM old_db.csv CSV"